 Construction signs highlight work zones, road closures or detours.

-More information on each of these road sign categories can be found in detailed sections later in this module, which are discussed further down this page.
+More information on each of these road sign categories can be found in detailed sections later in this module.

 Recognizing road signs

 There are hundreds of different road signs in common use on our country’s roads.
 Despite this, training yourself to recognize them all is not as daunting a task as you might expect.
 The key to understanding road signs is learning to identify them based on common themes.